sannatitus/AnimalTrackingPipelines/README.md

 ## Running Individual Pipelines

-Generall, running the pipeline involves navigating to the pipeline's main directory and calling `snakemake` with the desired options.
+Generally, running the pipeline involves navigating to the pipeline's main directory and calling `snakemake` with the desired options.

 Snakemake can be conda-installed or singularity installed.
 Environment and recipe files can be found in the `tools/` directory.